peterhoward42/workex24/README.md

 - That each POST of a set of transactions is intended to overwrite any set that might be already stored.
 (If not it raises questions about: keying them perhaps to one tax year, managing accidental duplication, and how the report would need to be changed)
 - That the format of dates in the uploaded CSV data is only expected be that shown in the example.
 - That the required behaviour for a validation error any one of the input CSV lines should return an error response and not store any transactions.
-- It is ok to change fields in the reports response that have a hypen (gross-revenue) to (gross_revenue).
+- It is ok to change fields in the /report response that have a hypen (gross-revenue) to (gross_revenue).
 (I abandoned trying to make the ORM do the mapping)

 # What is missing from the base requirements
 - Persistent storage.
 (It does have ephemeral storage)